BDC Hamburger Icon

 Open row

-Private equity and venture capital (VC) are two ways business owners can receive a capital infusion to run or grow their enterprises.
-While both fall under the broad umbrella of alternative lending options ― and many people use the terms interchangeably ― the two funding sources have significant differences.
+Private equity (PE) and venture capital (VC) are two ways business owners can receive a capital infusion to run or grow their enterprises.
+While both fall under the broad umbrella of alternative lending ― and many people use the terms interchangeably ― the two funding sources have significant differences.

-Your business’ size, industry, life cycle stage and prospects dictate which alternative investment method makes sense for you.
+Your business’s size, industry, life cycle stage and prospects dictate which alternative investment method makes sense for you.
 We’ll examine the specifics of private equity and venture capital and outline their differences to help business owners determine the right investment option for them.

 Editor’s note: Looking for the right loan for your small business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.